sboli/twmn/README.markdown

 activate=Return

 ; Hides all notifications.
 To hide the current notification, use the "next" key ; instead.
-Mouse Right click has the same effect. hide=X
+Mouse right click has the same effect. hide=X
 </pre>